 - 1. The machinery should move only along the preliminarily agreed route; - 2.
 The maximum allowed speed will be restricted; - 3.
 The frequency of movement of the machinery will be restricted; - 4.
-Uncontrolled storage of hazardous wastes on the construction area will be prohibited;
+Uncontrolled storage of hazardous wastes on the construction area will be prohibited; - 5.
+Any construction or municipal wastes produced during construction stage should remove from the site area every day at the end of working hours;

-- 5. Any construction or municipal wastes produced during construction stage should remove from the site area every day at the end of working hours; - 6.
-Every worker at mobilization stage will undergo the respective training on working on the high sensitivity site. - 7.
-Large trees in the vicinity of the SP area (including walnut trees) shall be marked and cordoned off with fencing, their root system protected, and any damage to the trees avoided. - 8.
+- 6. Large trees in the vicinity of the SP area shall be marked and cordoned off with fencing, their root system protected, and any damage to the trees avoided. - 7.
 In course of construction activities and especially during soil excavation works, in case of observing any suspicious object, the rehabilitation works will be suspended and will restart only upon issuance of the permit by the National Agency for Cultural Heritage Preservation.